 1. Create an informative MEDIA PRESENTATION (not an essay) that clearly demonstrates your knowledge and understanding of the topic and vocabulary, as well as giving your personal views (if working with a partner it is OK to both hand in your own personal views of the music) on how the music of the Baroque sounds to you (you might discuss: instruments, style, composition technique, or anything else you hear while listening).

 HOW TO PROCEED:

-1. INCLUDE BAROQUE ERA BACKGROUND INFO: When was the Baroque music era?
+1. INCLUDE SOME BASIC BAROQUE ERA BACKGROUND INFO: When was the Baroque music era?
 Where did it occur?
 What does ‘Baroque’ mean?

 2. INTRODUCE ONE OF THE POPULAR STYLES OF BAROQUE MUSIC: Identify and introduce one style or composition technique from the following list: basso continuo, ground bass, monody, concerto, opera, oratorio, sonata, cantata, suite, use of contrast, dynamics during the Baroque Era.
 Give an in depth explaination of the technique, thus demonstrating your understanding of it and how it works.

 3. INTRODUCE COMMON INSTRUMENTS FROM THE ERA: Name and describe at least five instruments that were used during this time period.